 Key Stage One is positioned on the lower floor of the school and they too have their own playground.

-This has been redeveloped this year to make it a more vibrant place to learn and play, with thanks to the PTA, parents and friends who helped fund the work.
+This has been redeveloped to make it a more vibrant place to learn and play, with thanks to the PTA, parents and friends who helped fund the work.

 These developments includea large covered seating area for an outdoor classroom, or for use as a stage at playtime, play panels and benches.
 It also includes planters full of plants.